iAMianIANiAM/PrismaTechGauntletv3/working/currentplan_v2.md

 - [x] Implement LED feedback for detected positions
 - [x] Add simple calibration capability for testing

-#### 4. Verification Process
+#### 4. Integration and Testing
-- [x] Add env:ultrabasic to platformio.ini for building the test application
+- [x] Integrate UBPD with ThresholdManager for persistent threshold storage
-- [x] Fix UltraBasicPositionTest.cpp to define BUTTON_PIN locally instead of using Config namespace
+- [x] Update calibratePosition to return float thresholds instead of bool
-- [x] Update calibration method to use serial commands instead of physical button
+- [x] Modify main application to use UBPD and ThresholdManager
-- [ ] Test implementation on physical hardware
+- [x] Successfully build the esp32dev environment
-- [ ] Verify position detection accuracy
+- [ ] Upload to physical hardware for testing
-- [ ] Compare with original Dominant Axis detection approach
+- [ ] Validate position detection accuracy
-- [ ] Document findings and adjust if needed
+- [ ] Document performance and compare with original approach

 ### Phase 3: Documentation and Integration (Days 6-7)